theUpsider/faculty-bot/README.md

 - CharsForLevel: how many characters in a message should equal to 1 Point of Experience
 - postMealplan: (bool) activates the mealplan posting functionality
 	- mealplan : (url) place to download mealplan i.e. http://www.meal/one.pdf
-    - mealplanpdfpath": (path) local path to save and load mealplan
-    - mealplan-check": (int) minutes between the mealplan update check
+    - mealplan-check": (u16) minutes between the mealplan update check
-    - mealplandaycheck": (int) weekday on which the check and post occurs (0 - 6) (Sun - Sat)
+    - postOnDay": (String) weekday on which the check and post occurs "Monday - Sunday"
-	- mealplanhourscheck: (int) time at what the check occurs. i.e. 8 for 8am
+	- postAtHour (String) Hour at which the plan will be posted
     - mealplansettings": (list) default settings for the converter. change if applicable
       - density": 400,
       - quality": 100,
-      - saveFilename": "mensaplan",
-      - savePath": "./",
-      - format": "png",
+      - flatten: true
       - width": 768,
       - height": 512
     }